jdittrich/userNeedResearchBook/text/allURBook.md

 ### Create Subgroups

-Some groups may grow rather big, especially if they are not actual principles but based on mere commonalities of underlying data (like »dealing with color«).
-This is an excellent opportunity to create principles by creating subgroups.
-The process of developing subgroups is like in  [»Develop a first structure«](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut principles if possible.
-In this process you might find a more suitable way to state the principle of the main group as well.
+Some groups may grow rather big, especially if their themes  are not insights but are based on mere commonalities of underlying data (like »dealing with color«).
+This is an excellent opportunity to develop themes by creating subgroups.
+The process of developing subgroups is like in  [»Develop a first structure«](#firstStructure) (just inside the group): Move similar data in proximity and try to create clear-cut insights if possible.
+In this process you might find a more suitable way to state the theme of the main group as well.

 <div class="example">